 If you decide to go the House route and separate students randomly, this can help introduce students to a wider network of peers that they might’ve not had the opportunity to connect with before.
 This creates a safe space for new students and freshmen to feel welcomed by their older peers and learn about all the fun traditions your school has to offer, as well as clubs and extracurriculars they might have not heard of yet.

-On the Minga App students can earn points through attending events, participating in polls, responding to challenges, and select teachers can easily assign points to teams or individuals at any given time.
+On the Minga App students can earn points by attending events, participating in polls, and responding to challenges, and select teachers can easily assign points to teams or individuals at any given time.
 Students and staff can see the collective points on the leaderboard, which helps drive student motivation even further.
 Offering a prize for the team with the most points at the end of the year is a huge game changer and we have found it’s super effective for creating a school culture of togetherness.
-Hold events and assign points to winning teams and students in real time to drive your student body towards a connected goal.
+Hold events and assign points to winning teams and students in real-time to drive your student body towards a connected goal.